 In basic terms, Let’s say that you require $200,000 financing on a $1,000,000 property.
 If you only have $400,000 equity with a 200,000 balance; the loan to value is 80%.
 However, if you had $800,000 equity with a $200,000 balance with the same request, the loan to value is 40%.
 Even though the lender is being asked for the same amount.
 The 80% loan to value represents a greater risk to a lender.
 Let’s say you default and the property value loses transaction and you factor in interest arrears, the 1st position lender is highly likely to get his monies back, but as a second position lender the lower loan to value offers more safety and buffer.
 The lower your loan to value ratio (the ratio of the principal to the appraised value of the property), in conjunction with the mortgage priority…the safer the investment for the lender.

 When you read a brochure or a website from a syndicated mortgage provider, you may see that they offer rates of return of 8% or even more.
 However, this is just the expected rate.
-There is no guarantee, like there would be with a bond.
+There is no guarantee.
 If the project succeeds, then you’ll likely get your whole principal back.
-This is why you want to look into the background of the builder, the accuracy of the appraisal and the chance that the borrower might sell the project before paying off the note or getting another mortgage.
+Review all factors of the Borrower, and the accuracy of the appraisal and likelihood of a sale or refinance to payout your investment.

 Once you have invested in a syndicated mortgage, you can’t let it go into a secondary market – because there is one.
 The borrower is bound by the terms of the contract, and so are you.